-Universal Panel Tester (UPT)
+Universal Panel Tester (UPT@UH)

 The Tester is located in the Structural Research Laboratory at University of Houston.
 It can perform biaxial or triaxial tests on full-size panels with a maximum edge size of 55 inches and a thickness up to 16 inches.
 The test panels can represent elements from large-scale structures, such as shear walls, beams, girders, shell structures, nuclear containment vessels, and concrete offshore platforms.